background

 Days Payable Outstanding Formula (DPO)

-The formula for calculating the days payable outstanding (DPO) metric is as follows.
+The formula for calculating the days payable outstanding (DPO) metric is equal to the average accounts payable divided by COGS, multiplied by 365 days.

 One distinction between the DPO calculation and days sales outstanding (DSO) calculation is that COGS is used instead of revenue, since to calculate DPO, COGS tends to be a better proxy for a company’s spending related to supplies/vendors.